kokonect-link/cherrypick/docs/docker.en.md

 *6.* That is it.
 ----------------------------------------------------------------
 Well done!
-Now you have an environment to run Misskey.
+Now you have an environment to run CherryPick.

 ### Launch normally
 Just `docker-compose up -d`.
 GLHF!

-### How to update your Misskey server to the latest version
+### How to update your CherryPick server to the latest version
 1. `git stash`
 2. `git checkout master`
 3. `git pull`